substantic/rain/docs/guide/quickstart.rst

 Writing your first Rain Application
 ===================================

-This section demonstrate how to start Rain DEE locally and execute simple "Hello world" App.
+This section demonstrate how to start Rain infrastructure locally and execute a simple "Hello world" application.

 - **Start Rain infrastructue** Although, the components of Rain (server and worker(s)) can be started manually, in order to simplify this process, we